Indicated total domination game: Introduction

 A \emph{neighbor} of a vertex $v$ in $G$ is a vertex that is adjacent to $v$.
 The \emph{open neighborhood} of $v$ in $G$ is the set of neighbors of $v$, denoted $N_G(v)$.
 Thus, $N_G(v) = \{u \in V \colon uv \in E(G)\}$.
 The \emph{closed neighborhood of $v$} is the set $N_G[v] = \{v\} \cup N_G(v)$.
 For a set of vertices $S \subseteq V(G)$ and a vertex $v$ belonging to the set $S$, the \emph{open $S$-private neighborhood} is defined by $\pn(v,S) = \{w \in V \colon N_G(w) \cap S = \{v\}\}$.
 The \emph{$S$-external private neighborhood} of $v$ is the set $\epn(v,S) = \pn(v,S) \setminus S$, and the \emph{open $S$-internal private neighborhood} is the set $\ipn(v,S) = \pn(v,S) \cap S$.
 We note that $\pn(v,S) = \epn(v,S) \cup \ipn(v,S)$.
 The \emph{closed neighborhood} of a set $S \subseteq V(G)$ is the set $\cup N_G[v]$ where the union is taken over all vertices $v \in S$.

-The minimum and maximum degrees of a vertex in a graph $G$ are denoted $\delta(G)$ and $\Delta(G)$, respectively.
 A vertex of degree~$1$ in a graph is called a \emph{leaf} and its neighbor a \emph{support vertex}.
-A \emph{strong support vertex} is a support vertex with at least two leaf neighbors.
 An \emph{isolated vertex} in $G$ is a vertex of degree~$0$ in $G$.
 An \emph{isolate}-\emph{free graph} is a graph which contains no isolated vertex.
 A \emph{trivial graph} is the graph of order~$1$, and a \emph{nontrivial graph} has order at least~$2$.
 The \emph{join} of two graphs $G$ and $H$, denoted $G \oplus H$, is constructed from their disjoint union by adding edges making every vertex in $G$ adjacent to every vertex in $H$.
 The subgraph of $G$ induced by a set $S \subseteq V(G)$ is denoted by $G[S]$.
 For an integer $k \ge 1$, we let $[k] = \{1,\ldots,k\}$ and $[k]_0 = \{0,1,\ldots,k\}$.

 A vertex $u$ in a graph $G$ \emph{dominates} a vertex~$v$ if $u = v$ or $u$ is adjacent to $v$ in $G$.
 A \emph{dominating set} of $G$ is a set $S$ of vertices of $G$ such that every vertex in $G$ is dominated by a vertex in $S$.
 A vertex $u$ in a graph $G$ \emph{totally dominates} a vertex~$v$ if $u$ is adjacent to $v$ in $G$.
 A \emph{total dominating set}, abbreviated TD-set, of $G$ is a set $S$ of vertices of $G$ such that every vertex of $G$ is totally dominated by a vertex in $S$, that is, every vertex in $G$ has a neighbor in $S$.
 The \emph{total domination number} of $G$, denoted $\gamma_t(G)$, is the minimum cardinality of a TD-set in $G$, while the \emph{upper total domination number} of $G$, denoted $\Gamma_t(G)$, is the maximum cardinality of a minimal TD-set in $G$.
 A minimal TD-set of cardinality~$\Gamma_t(G)$ we call a $\Gamma_t$-\emph{set of $G$}.
 For other graph theory terminology not defined herein, the reader is referred to \cite{HaHeHe-23}, and for other recent books on domination in graphs, we refer the reader to~\cite{HaHeHe-20,HaHeHe-21,HeYe-book}.